Center for African American Studies

 An interdisciplinary approach to history, culture and experience of African Americans from the fifteenth century to the present, the minor program attracts students interested in the African American heritage and rich intellectual traditions.
 This minor also explores African American struggles, successes, as well as art and literature.

 The Center for African American Studies seeks to develop and sustain extra-curricular intellectual discussions about the African American experience through its campus and community programming initiatives.
-Please see the center website for information about current programs.
+Please see The Center's website and social media platforms for information about current programs.

 Students completing the minor program will be introduced to seven major themes throughout their studies: